 After Von Kuenheim told Hofmeister to leave the E19 to the Frenchman, Wilhelm called Nuccio.

-The two of them decided to build one of their own for real.
+The two of them decided to build their own for real.
 When BMW found out about it, they made it clear they did not want it displayed.

 The Bertone Garmisch was shown at Geneva three months after Bracq started.